Debashish0504/demo-django/README.md

 # demo-django
-Static website with django  framework
+Static website with django  framework.
 This is just demo application for tutorial purpose.